blcunlp/CNLI/README.md

 # Baseline for Chinese Natural Language Inference (CNLI)  dataset

 ## Description
-This is the code we used to establish a baseline for the Chinese Natural Language Inference (CNLI) corpus.
+This repository provides the official training and development dataset for the share task of Chinese Natural Language Inference (CNLI).

+We evaluate the cnli\_1.0 corpus on two baseline models.

 ## Data